 Key technique: Make a paragraph plan

-In Task 2, you will need to write between two and four body paragraphs.
+In IELTS Writing Task 2, you will need to write between two and four body paragraphs.
 Each paragraph should express one main idea in relation to the thesis statement (see above) and how you order these paragraphs is also important for the overall coherence of the essay.

 In an opinion essay, if you express a strong opinion (I firmly believe…), then all body paragraphs should support it.
 However, if your opinion is weak (I agree to some extent…), consider writing one paragraph against followed by two paragraphs in favour (see hint below).